iberisoft/CloudScale/README.md

 An application publishes this message to set up a beacon's global position value.
 Payload is a JSON object:
 * `latitude`: latitude part of the current position; it varies from -90 to 90.
 * `longitude`: longitude part of the current position; it varies from -180 to 180.

-After receving it, the service will publish the beacon global position value via `cloud/beacon/id/global_position` message.

 ## Connections